marinavannucci/snbvbs/README.md

 - [x] NegBinSSVIEM (Variaional Inference EM with the *spike-and-slab* prior)
 - [x] parNegBinSSVIIS (Variaional Inference EM and Importance Sampling with the *spike-and-slab* prior)

-You can copy the **csnbvbs** file  to the scripts folder and perform the benchmark test:
+You can copy the **csnbvbs** file  to the scripts folder and perform the following benchmark test:

 Simulate n = 100, p = 50 with various model sparsity and correlation measure rho.
 ```bash